rafaelcanalesduron/semi-website/knowledge-base/start/exploration-workshops.md

 If you decide to participate in the workshop we’ll ask you to sign a standard <abbr title="Non-disclosure agreement">NDA</abbr>.

 ## More information?
-If you have any additional questions please do not hesitate to get in touch:
+If you have any additional questions please do not hesitate to [get in touch](/contact.html).

-Marta Marszal, Experiment Lead